rorywalsh/cabbage_v1_old/Docs/button.md

 **popuptext("text")** Displays a popup text box when a user hovers over the widget.

 **active(val)** Will deactivate a control if 0 is passed.
 Controls which are deactivate can still be updated from Csound.

+**svgfile("type", "file")** Use this identifier to set a unique .svg file to use instead of the default look and feel. "type" should be one of the following:

+- "on" : sets the button image when it is on
+- "off" : sets the button image when it is off

+For more information see [Using SVGs](./using_svgs.md)

 <!--(End of identifiers)/-->